The ultimate guide to SaaS sales tax and selling internationally

 First off, we’ve got the sanctioned markets of the world.
 In accordance with anti-money laundering and international regulations, there is a list of sanctioned or restricted markets that you should be aware of if you plan to sell internationally.
 Countries have been placed on this list for political or security reasons so it’s more than likely these markets won’t be supported by payment providers, compliance tools, or merchants of record.

 Tax trends impacting the world

-Looking further afield, a VAT system has been adopted for the first time in the Middle East in 2018, covering all Gulf Cooperation Council countries, which includes Arab states of the Persian Gulf except Iraq.
-In the last four years, countries like Japan, South Korea, Australia and Russia have also started requiring overseas sellers to register for sales tax.
+- VAT system in the Middle East – First introduced in 2018, this system covers all Gulf Cooperation Council countries (Including Arab states of the Persian Gulf except Iraq).
+Over the last few years, countries like Japan, South Korea, Australia, and Russia have also started requiring overseas sellers to register for sales tax.